Ocean Shores Video

 Ocean Shores was a video company that ran major distribution rights to many of the biggest indie and later Shaw Brothers and Golden Harvest movies.
 They concealed the rights to American releases of many classic chopsocky titles.
 And even had videos released in Europe under the inter-ocean label.
 They were never a film production company, just a video distributor.
 All their titles were released in full screen format suffering from bad cropping, like many of the videos released in the earlier era of video.
 Many feature dubbed soundtracks.
-These videos have become collectors items.
+These videos have become collector's items.
 They also had a short run of now very hard to get laserdiscs.

-Ocean Shores Video was purchased by Win's Entertainment (Hong Kong) Co Ltd in 1990.
+Ocean Shores Video was purchased by Win's Entertainment (Hong Kong) Co, Ltd. in 1990.